reactjs/react.dev/content/blog/2018-11-27-react-16-roadmap.md

 We plan to split the rollout of new React features into the following milestones:

 * React 16.6 with [Suspense for Code Splitting](#react-166-shipped-the-one-with-suspense-for-code-splitting) (*already shipped*)
-* A minor 16.x release with [React Hooks](#react-16x-q1-2019-the-one-with-hooks) (~Q1 2019)
+* React 16.8 with [React Hooks](#react-16x-q1-2019-the-one-with-hooks) (*already shipped*)
 * A minor 16.x release with [Concurrent Mode](#react-16x-q2-2019-the-one-with-concurrent-mode) (~Q2 2019)
 * A minor 16.x release with [Suspense for Data Fetching](#react-16x-mid-2019-the-one-with-suspense-for-data-fetching) (~mid 2019)

 *(The original version of this post used exact version numbers.
-We edited it to reflect that there might need to be a few other minor releases in the middle between these ones.)*
+We edited it to reflect that there might need to be a few other minor releases in the middle between these ones.
+We've also made updates to this document since the release of 16.8)*

 These are estimates, and the details may change as we're further along.
 There's at least two more projects we plan to complete in 2019.
 They require more exploration and aren't tied to a particular release yet: